cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 timestamp, or be omitted (defaulting to null).

-While `'tomorrow'` will be converted to a valid date by the database, `infinity` and `-infinity` cannot.
+While `'tomorrow'` will be converted to a valid date by the database, `infinity` and `-infinity` can not.
-Internally, expiry values set to `infinity` or `-infinity` will be converted to timestamps far in the future or the past, respectively.
+The declarative role manager will read expiry values set to `infinity` or `-infinity` in the database as timestamps far in the future or the past, respectively.
 This will be completely transparent to the user of managed roles, but it ensures CloudNativePG can read and manage roles that may have been created directly in PostgreSQL.

-By coherence with the way we manage passwords, a managed role with no `validUntil` will ignore the existing `VALID UNTIL` set in the database role.
+By coherence with the way we manage passwords, a managed role with no `validUntil` will not change the `VALID UNTIL` set in the database role.
+This is also consistent with PostgreSQL's policy of leaving the field NULL unless explicitly set to a timestamp.
 In a role with a `validUntil` timestamp set, the database role will be updated to this value.

-We don't have a way to set a managed role  to `infinity`, `-infinity`, or NULL on Postgres.
+We don't have a way to set a managed role  to `infinity`, `-infinity`, or NULL on the database.
 You will need to set explicit timestamps far in the future or the past for equivalent behavior.

-There is some similarity to the way Postgres deals with NULL expiry dates.
-Note that `VALID UNTIL` cannot be explicitly set back to NULL ([see reference](https://www.postgresql.org/docs/current/sql-alterrole.html)).
+Note that in Postgres there is no way to set a `VALID UNTIL` that is not null back to NULL
+([see reference](https://www.postgresql.org/docs/current/sql-alterrole.html)).

 !!!
 Warning